jp-engineer/booking-scraper/ReadMe.md

     - there is no support for headless browsing
     - the max number of occupants is 2, sharing 1 room, apartment or 2 dormitory beds
-    - the dates must be within the next 61 days (at max.)

 ## Setup